oci-landing-zones/terraform-oci-core-landingzone/README.md

 ## <a name="known-issues">Known Issues</a>

+* **Oracle Access Governance (OAG) Availability**
+    * OAG is not currently available in all regions or outside of OCI commercial realms.
+For more details, see [What's New for Oracle Access Governance](https://docs.oracle.com/en/cloud/paas/access-governance/wsaje/).
+At the time of this Landing Zone release, OAG cannot deploy in any realm other than OC1.

+* **OCI Marketplace 3rd Party Firewall Availability**
+    * New with this release of Landing Zone is an optional selection of Palo Alto Networks VM-Series Next Genration Firewall or FortiGate Next-Gen Firewall (BYOL).
+These offerings are provided through the OCI Marketplace, which will vary by region and realm.
+Not all versions are released to all realms at the same time.

 * **Terraform Apply Failure 404-NotAuthorizedorNotFound**
     * Terraform CLI or Resource Manager fails to apply with a message similar as this: